cypress-io/cypress/npm/puppeteer/README.md

         puppeteer,
         onMessage: {
           async createTabAndGetContent (browser: PuppeteerBrowser, text: string) {
+            // In this message handler, we utilize the Puppeteer API to interact with the browser, creating a new tab and getting its content

-            const page = await browser.newPage()
+            // This will create a new tab within the Cypress-launched browser const page = await browser.newPage()

             // Text comes from the test invocation of `cy.puppeteer()`